vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Set-vRSLCMApplianceNtpConfig.md

 ## Synopsis

-Sets the appliance NTP configuration in VMware Aria Suite Lifecycle to use only a specified NTP server
+Sets the appliance NTP configuration in VMware Aria Suite Lifecycle to use only a specified NTP server.

 ## Syntax